THE ASHLEYFICATION OF SMUT

 So, rather than researching the era with people who actually lived it, David Simon and George Pelecanos, the producers of the new Cable TV series, The Deuce, chose Ashley and April Spicer, neither of whom were born when all of this happened.
 Amazing.
 Now I understand why neither Simon nor Pelecanos responded to my offer to help.
 Ashley obviously told them not to.
 I stood up to Ashley’s Nazification, or is it Ashleyfication, of the history of the adult film world of the Sixties and Seventies.
 Ashley Spicer actually thinks he owns the rights to any people or events that he chronicles from those days.
 My publicly expressed disdain for Mr. and Mrs. Spicer has gotten me banished from the pages of their web site, a fate I relish.
 Mr. Spicer is an investment banker with a hobby – the yesteryear of smut.
 He has used and abused many in his efforts to become the Ayatollah of smut history.

 No matter how many people Mr. Spicer interviews, no matter how many pieces of archival material he collects, the fact remains that he wasn’t there.
 His connection to that era is second hand.
 He never lived it.
 He is a revisionist historian on a mission.
 I am amazed at how easily people can be fooled.
 The porn people he digs up are flattered by his interest and seduced by his persistence.
 He demands exclusivity from his discoveries, like a real estate broker with a fresh new listing.
 He has hoodwinked almost the entire population of an era, with his adorable British accent, and his attentive manner.
 And when he has milked his victims out of every ounce of information, farmed their memories, sometimes painful, until they have exhausted their use to him, he simply discards them, like yesterday’s news; with the understanding that he now owns the rights to their memories, in perpetuity.
 Mr. Spicer is a charming con man, who has left a long string of victims in his quest to become the curator of an era that has fascinated him since adolescence.
 And, I suppose, he has succeeded.
 When Simon and Pelecanos needed to research the smutified world of The Deuce, who better to call on, then the undisputed Nabobs of Seventies 42nd Street, Ashley and April Spicer.
 So Mr. Spicer’s dream has been realized.
 His expertise in sleaze is recognized by those who don’t, unfortunately, know any better.
 He sits atop his collected mountain of memorabilia like a Pasha with his harem.
 But the fact remains that all he has collected is hearsay.
 His encyclopedia of erotica is strictly second hand.
 He has no direct memory of any person or event he has so painstakingly chronicled.
 He speaks the words of those who lived them.
 Those words are not his own.
+He will never really know the smell of the Times Square subway station in 1971.
 He was never there.

 © 2017 Shaun Costello